 had significant changes in his or her condition.

+Behind the wheel training hours vary based on the needs of the customer.
+Consultation with PSART and VR Manager approval are required to exceed 20 hours of cumulative driver’s training.

 The customer must have a valid driver's license with appropriate restrictions before a vehicle modification begins.

 In some circumstances, however, a customer without a driver's license may not be able to obtain one until the modified vehicle is available.
 If there is reasonable assurance that the customer can operate a modified vehicle safely, an instruction permit (valid for one year) may suffice.
 In this case, complete only those modifications that will allow the customer to take the Texas Department of Public Safety driving test and complete the remaining modifications after the customer has a driver's license.